Pat Mahomes: Early life and amateur career

-Mahomes was born in Texas, one of three children of Johnny and Cindy Mahomes.
+Mahomes was born in Texas, one of three children.
 His father worked for a local oil company and coached Mahomes' youth baseball team.
-His mother worked as a nurse until Mahomes was seven years old and a car accident left her requiring the use of a wheelchair.
+His mother worked as a nurse until Mahomes was seven years old when she was in a car accident that left her requiring the use of a wheelchair.

-Mahomes attended Lindale High School in Lindale, Texas where he played baseball, football and basketball.
+Mahomes attended Lindale High School in Lindale, Texas, where he played baseball, football and basketball.
 He was an intense competitor and, according to his parents, would cry or refuse to eat or talk after every loss in high school.
 He was also a member of the National Honor Society and had the second-highest grade point average in his graduating class.